Sub-millimeter propagation of antiferromagnetic magnons via magnon-photon coupling: Acknowledgements

 \section{Acknowledgements}

 We thank K. T. Yamada for the valuable discussions and technical support.
-T.S. was financially supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI (grant nos.
-JP19H01828, JP19H05618, JP19K21854, JP21H01032 and JP22H01154), and Frontier Photonic Sciences Project of the National Institutes of Natural Sciences (grant nos.
-01212002 and 01213004).
-R.K. was supported by JSPS KAKENHI (Grant No. JP22J20939).
+This study was financially supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI (Grant Nos.
+JP19H01828, JP19H05618, JP19J21797, JP19K21854, JP21H01032, JP22H01154 and JP22J20939), the Frontier Photonic Sciences Project (NINS Grant Nos.
+01212002 and 01213004), OML Project (NINS Grant No. OML012301) of the National Institutes of Natural Sciences (NINS) and MEXT Initiative to Establish NeXt-generation Novel Integrated Circuits CenterS (X-NICS) (Grant No. JPJ011438).